I first learned how to use gnuplot in 2006. I remember it clearly.

 Hate bar charts?
 Flip the "with boxes" to "with lines" and you get

-That second thing sure seems to be experiencing a decline!
+That first thing sure seems to be experiencing a decline!

 And that is how to gnuplot and I'm fairly certain I will use this config as my gnuplot starting point for the rest of my life.